seunomosowon/SA-geodistance/README.md

 SA-geodistance includes the following new features:

 - Diagnostic Logging
+- Python v3 / Splunk v8.x support

 ##### Fixed issues

 Version 1.1.0 includes support for Python v3 and Splunk v8.x.
 The distance returned by default is in kilometers.

-Version 1.0 of the SA-geodistance doesnt introduce any fixes.
+Version 1.1.0 of the SA-geodistance doesnt introduce any fixes.

 ##### Known issues